songchunlin/songchunlin.github.io/people/index.md

 ## Join Us
 We accept one master's student and one doctoral student each year.
 A background in biogeochemistry, geography, hydrology, freshwater science, environmental science, limnology, geology, geographic information systems, or remote sensing is preferred.
-There are vacancies in Fall 2026.
+There are no vacancies at present.

 ## Lab Alumni
 ### Doctoral Students